MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the **Home** menu, and then open Microsoft Store and search for “Dynamics 365 Guides (Preview)”.

-3. Select **Install** to download and install the Guides application.
+3. Select **Install** to download and install the Dynamics 365 Guides application.

 ### Sign in to the HoloLens app
 If you sign in with a brand new HoloLens device, you’ll be prompted to walk through the Setup wizard.
 In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of Windows that you’re running.
 The Setup wizard will also walk you through steps to calibrate and prepare your HoloLens for use.